DNS management and Apex domains

 For that reason using A records is strongly discouraged and should only be used as a last resort.

 See the Public IP list for the 3 Inbound addresses for your region.
 In your DNS provider, configure 3 separate A records for your domain, one for each of those IP addresses.
-Incoming requests will then pick one of those IPs at random to use for that request.
+Incoming requests will then pick one of those IPs at random to use for that request (the so-called DNS round-robin).